AnranW/wlp/README.md

 ## Open questions:
 - Figure 2: is it wp or Hoare?
 Benjamin's dissertation says wp.
 - Contradicting definitions: Dijkstra & Kaminski dissertation P.38 P.46 vs. Zhang P.6.
+- What is a total logic?
+P.3 "Reverse Hoare Logic is a total logic"

 ## Updates 30.05.2023
 - Doing todos.